telvarost/QuickAdditions-StationAPI/README.md

 # QuickAdditions StationAPI Edition for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that adds in features that were requested, but didn't have enough time to make more real solutions.
+A StationAPI mod for Minecraft Beta 1.7.3 that adds in features that were requested, but didn't have enough time to make a full fledged mod for the request.

-**If you're looking for graphical fixes and some QoL see:** https://github.com/telvarost/FinalBeta-StationAPI

-**If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix/versions

-**If you're looking for vanilla Minecraft block/entity bug fixes:** https://github.com/telvarost/AnnoyanceFix-StationAPI

-**If you're looking for modern Minecraft recipes:** https://github.com/telvarost/MostlyModernRecipes-StationAPI

 # Quick Additions
 Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!